alxfed/alxfed.github.io/_posts/2014-05-01-Instant-information.markdown

 2. You can have doubts about the interpretations of scientific data or opinions that are being circulated in the society which are reasonably important for the livelihood of the society, the World in general or yoursel personally.
 3. Learning new things may be entertaining for you by itself.
 Knowledge acquisition brings you a sense of intellectual pleasure.

 In any of these cases you need to identify for yorself _why_ you are doing it.
-If you don't - you will be lost in no time.
+If you don't - you will be lost in this forest in no time.
 #### Step 2.
 Deside what your real interests are.
 Limit the scope.
 There are questions that for one reason or another have captured your imagination and _demand_ your attention despite all the measures of self-control that you are using (the leash of your curiosity, remember?).
 Make a list of them, you will need it later.
 For now just say to yourself (broadly): "I'm interested in physics and mathematics" or "I'm interested in the History of Roman Republic and the history of Dutch seafarers", that will be sufficent.
 #### Step 3.
 Learn how to _always_ remember what you are doing.